enriquecs095/eks-devops/README.md

 ```

 ### Notes
-"For any inquiries, please feel free to contact me at enrique.cs095@gmail.com."
+For any inquiries, please feel free to contact me at enrique.cs095@gmail.com.